About Dr. Jeffrey Braverman

 About Dr. Darren Ritsick

-Darren Ritsick, Ph.D. joined Braverman Reproductive Immunology as Director of Research earlier this year.
+Darren Ritsick, Ph.D. joined Braverman Reproductive Immunology as Director of Research last year.
 Darren and his wife Maggie personally struggled with recurrent pregnancy loss for more than two years prior to discovering Dr. Braverman.
-Happily, under Dr. Braverman's care they are now well on their way to realizing their dream of becoming parents and look forward to meeting their new little one soon.
+Happily, under Dr. Braverman's care they quickly achieved success and were recently blessed with the birth of their beautiful, healthy and happy baby boy.

 Through our interactions with Dr. Ritsick as a patient, it became clear that he possesses a vast knowledge of reproductive immunology as well as a sincere passion to help others experiencing the pain and frustration associated with recurrent pregnancy loss.
 As Director of Research he will be involved in helping to further improve and advance our highly personalized approach to diagnosis and therapy.
 This will include performing sophisticated analyses of diagnostic tests and therapeutic approaches currently in use, as well as helping us to identify, develop and implement the next generation of diagnostic and therapeutic approaches in reproductive immunology.